nsantos19/SweetCharacterSheet/Readme.md

 Attributes:

-	To roll any of the attributes, skills, or saving throws, right click the number adding a check mark means proficency in that area
+	To roll any of the attributes, skills, or saving throws, right click the word adding a check mark means proficency in that area

 Spells: